-Sales are reduced, at the time revenue is recognized, for applicable discounts, rebates and sales allowances based on historical experience.
-Related accruals are included in Other current liabilities in the accompanying Consolidated Balance Sheets.
+Sales are reduced, at the time revenue is recognized, for applicable discounts, rebates, prebates, and sales allowances based on historical experience.
+Related accruals are included in Other current liabilities and Other assets in the accompanying Consolidated Balance Sheets.
 The Company considers shipping and handling activities undertaken after the customer has obtained control of the related goods as a fulfillment activity.
 Net sales include shipping and handling charges billed to customers.
-Cost of goods sold includes all costs incurred in connection with shipping and handling.
+Cost of sales includes all costs incurred in connection with shipping and handling.